 May brings true spring weather to London, but conditions shift quickly.
 Mornings often start cool, while afternoons can warm up significantly.
 Dressing in layers is your best strategy.

-Met Office long-term averages for Heathrow put May daytime highs around 18°C (64°F) and overnight lows around 9°C (48°F).
-However, daily conditions fluctuate wildly.
+According to the Met Office, long-term averages for Heathrow put May daytime highs around 18°C (64°F) and overnight lows around 9°C (48°F).
+Daily conditions still fluctuate widely, so check the official Met Office forecast before you pack, and always expect a chance of rain.

-London style leans polished but practical.
+Spring style in the city favors lightweight fabrics, soft colors, and versatile pieces that adapt to the changing climate.
 A classic trench coat paired with clean sneakers fits right in.
 Try skirts and light tops for sunny days, and keep a sweater and jeans ready for chilly spells.

 Essential Clothing Items for Spring

+In late spring, aim for a smart mix of comfort and polish.
 Start with a light trench coat or a relaxed blazer to handle the breeze.
 Pack tailored trousers, dark denim, or a simple midi skirt as the foundation for easy outfits.

 Add a pop of color with soft pastels or a bright accent piece.
 A well-chosen pair of comfortable sneakers or supportive loafers will save your feet during long days of sightseeing.
+For tops, stick to breathable fabrics like cotton shirts, basic tees, and light blouses — layer them or wear them alone when the sun comes out.

 Products Worth Considering